 I'd love to hear from you on this.
-Pop a comment in below, shoot me a tweet, come chat in the Facebook group, or — hey — jam with me on our free SMFA Tune-Up call coming up next week!
+Pop a comment in below, shoot me a tweet, or — hey — jam with me on our free SMFA Tune-Up call coming up!
 (You're signed up, aren't you?
 These are ever so much fun!
 Proof.)

 Think about how you can simplify your overwhelming options by first asking yourself what you really need.
 And if it's a break, take it.
 Own it.
 Then get back to work more focused than before.